 Using magnet words is another way of increasing open rates.
 Here are some keywords that you can use in a subject line.

 People just love when you send something confidential to them because they are very curious and they will have a feeling they got something secret, exclusive, and available only to them.

 Please be very careful because some words may trigger a spam alert.
 Here are the words provided by Mequoda:

-Using these words may put you on the blacklist and removal process isn’t so easy.
+Using these words may put you on the blacklist and the removal process isn’t so easy.
 If it’s easy, then their blacklists wouldn’t even exist.

 If you send too many emails to one subscriber, the subscriber will feel boring, but if you don’t send enough emails, the subscriber will forget that you exist.